J. J. Rusnak, Ph.D.

 Heather A. Asang

-Director of Sales and Marketing & Member of the LLC
+Director of Business Development & Member of the LLC

-In my new quest as Director of Sales and Marketing I hope to continue to build new relationships in the Continuing Care framework and maintain the high standard of customer care I have provided over the course of my professional career.
+As Director of Business Development I hope to continue to build new relationships in the Continuing Care framework and maintain the high standard of customer care I have provided over the course of my professional career.

-With over 25 years of customer relations management my journey begin in the early 1990's at Boston’s distinguished, New England Flag & Banner Company, where I had the pleasure of working with customers across the country, including the United States Air Force, the Boston Celtics, the Boston Bruins and the Boston Red Sox organizations as well as large corporations such as AT&T. My training consisted of visiting all of the major flag manufacturing facilities in the United States including Annin Flag Company and Dettra Flag Company, Inc. (Pennsylvania) as well as several of the largest screen printing facilities in Florida.
+With over 25 years of customer relations management, with certifications in American Honda Facilitator Program, Boston University Business Management and Customer Relations Management.
+My journey begin in the early 1990's at Boston’s distinguished, New England Flag & Banner Company, where I had the pleasure of working with customers across the country, including the United States Air Force, the Boston Celtics, the Boston Bruins and the Boston Red Sox organizations as well as large corporations such as AT&T. My training consisted of visiting all of the major flag manufacturing facilities in the United States including Annin Flag Company and Dettra Flag Company, Inc. (Pennsylvania) as well as several of the largest screen printing facilities in Florida.

 Several years later I moved onto the Historic Wayfarer Inn as the Sales and Catering Director.
 My staff included corporate sales managers as well as social sales managers.
 As the director, I engaged the largest airline account in the hotel’s history along with other major airline accounts, and reserved and maintained some of the largest professional expositions as well as state and local government conferences including primary election coverage.